Associate Experience Designer and Researcher

 It’s important to define and set up how success will be measured at the beginning of a design project for a number of reasons.
 A major reason is because having a clear definition of success allows you to measure if your design is working to achieve the goals you set, and what still needs to be improved.
 Another reason is to convince others with data that design is a worthwhile investment and to get buy-in from stakeholders for your project.
 Lastly, measuring the success of design allows you to verify your assumptions about what your audience needs and values rather than guessing.

 At ExpandTheRoom, we have a phased approach to the design process called Purpose-Driven Design, and we incorporate design measurement throughout the entire process.
+Our work using UX metrics to measure improvement has been featured in the Nielsen Norman Group report, UX Metrics and ROI.
 This article will tell you a little bit about how we measure the success of our design work and how you can do the same.

 Before you are able to start measuring design, you need to define the metrics, or data points, you will be tracking.
 To figure out what metrics to track, you need to ask yourself,